PJ1914/DID/README.md

 # DID Smart Contracts (Foundry)

 A modular, production-grade suite of Solidity contracts for decentralized identity (DID) and verifiable credentials on Ethereum-compatible chains.
-The system focuses on privacy-preserving verification, organization-managed credentials, and robust governance via dispute resolution.
+The system focuses on privacy-preserving verification and organization-managed credentials, with extensible hooks for future governance layers.

 This repo uses Foundry for builds/tests and OpenZeppelin libraries for security and standards.